Code-Institute-Submissions/samagosti7-Project-4/README.md

 - There is a * next to the labels in the form submissions for creating a new post and editing a post.
 That is not designed and I couldn't figure out a way to remove it.
 - There are several "problems" listed in the views.py file.
 But fixing those problems has historically led me to many more hours of far worse problems, so for the current ones I am leaving as is.
+- Much of the styling as presented when running manage.py runserver is not present in the deployed version.
+I could not reconcile these two, but the deployed version functions well enough, just missing some styling pieces which improved aesthetics.

 <a name="credits"></a>